xprova/bisect-tau/README.md

 #### 2. Running Checks

-Once the spice file is prepared, the design behavior can be checked by
+After preparing the spice wrapper file that instantiates the design, its reset and latching behavior must be verified by running:
-running:

 ```
 ./bisect-tau check mydut.cir
 ```

 where `mydut.cir` is the wrapper spice file.
-This will simulate the design using two testbenches to verify that its reset and latching behavior are correct.
+This will simulate the design using two testbenches to verify that it's behaving in a correct way and can be used in bisection search.

 ##### Case 1

 In the first test, the design is initially reset and then stimulated with non-overlapping high states of `clk` and `d`.
-Since `clk` and `d` do not overlap, the design must retain its state after reset (i.e. logic low) till the end  of the simulation.
+Since `clk` and `d` do not overlap, the design must retain its post-reset state (i.e. logic low) until the end  of the simulation.
 The test will fail if the design does not reset or is by other means found to be in a logic high state when the simulation ends.